ibis-inria/pyLoadBalancer/README.md

 WKHub.startWKHUB()
 ```

-When the workers are started, you should see the Load Balancer console displaying massages like {+LB - ADDING WORKER (worker_c0b28c1f)+}
+When the workers are started, you should see the Load Balancer console displaying massages like `LB - ADDING WORKER (worker_c0b28c1f)`

 ---